← Back to Blog

 Academics have coined the term "regulation by bricking" to describe how IoT manufacturers can impose preferred policies unilaterally, automatically, and remotely.

-The implications for robot accountability are severe.
-When a robot causes harm, determining responsibility requires understanding its operational history, software state, and decision-making process.
+The implications for accountability are severe.
+When a robot causes harm, determining responsibility requires understanding which AI was operating it, what that AI's history is, and how it made decisions.
 If that information resides exclusively in manufacturer databases—accessible only through manufacturer cooperation—accountability becomes functionally impossible.

 What Soulbound Robotics Actually Means